mopmanifesto/mopmanifesto.github.io/README.md

 Use as many computational complex and cool words so no one can understand you.

-Never ever let your software architect alone and silent concentrating to design a new system
+Never ever allow your software architect alone and silent concentrating to design a new system

 ## Contributing